richard-ui/Data-Centric-Project/README.md

 - BBC good food website for recipe idea's and content.

 # Credits
+## Code
 - Made use of code from websites such as stack overflow and geeksforgeeks.com

 # Acknowledgements
 - Holly-ford Github.
 It Provided me help to submit an array of ingredients/steps to the database using jQuery.
 - My Mentor provided me with help and provided me access to Holly’s repository to view.
 This allowed me to locate the issues in my code and improve functionality that I may have been struggling with.
+- Slack was used to help me with the image upload, so it can be used on the server.

  My friends and family who helped to test the site and to add recipes